EuroAirport Basel Mulhouse Freiburg: Development in the 2000s

-Swissair announced in early 2000 that the connection to Newark would conclude in March.
-By this point, Swiss World Airways had shut down.
-Swissair explained that the flights suffered from low occupancy, although a bz Basel journalist commented that the airline did not advertise them well.
+Swissair terminated the flight to Newark in March 2000, saying it suffered from low occupancy.
+The local newspaper bz Basel commented that the airline did not advertise it well.

 A decision was made to enlarge the terminals again with a new "Y-finger" dock.
 The first phase was completed in 2002 and the second phase in 2005.

 Crossair was the largest airline at the Basel airport.
 Following the Swissair liquidation in 2001, the subsequent ending of services in early 2002, and the transformation of Crossair into Swiss International Air Lines, the number of flights from Basel fell and the new terminal was initially underused.
 In 2004 the low-cost carrier easyJet opened a base at Basel and the passenger totals rose again, reaching 4 million in 2006.

 From 2007 until 2009, Ryanair also flew to the airport for the first time.
 However, as a result of a dispute over landing fees, the airline closed all eight routes.
 More recently Ryanair announced it would return in April 2014, with the resumption of Basel–Dublin route as well as a short-lived revival of the Basel – London–Stansted route.
 Ryanair added a Basel-Zagreb route in December 2021.

-In May 2008, Air Transat commenced seasonal service to Montreal, Canada.
+In May 2008, Air Transat commenced seasonal service to Montreal.
+The airline flew an Airbus A310 on the route.
 In December 2014, Swiss International Air Lines announced it would cease all operations at Basel by 31 May 2015 due to heavy competition from low-cost carriers.
 Swiss faced direct competition on five out of its six Basel routes, all of which were operated by Swiss Global Air Lines.
 The Lufthansa Group announced it would set up Eurowings' first base outside Germany at the EuroAirport as a replacement.
-However these plans were later cancelled in favour of Vienna International Airport.
+However these plans were later cancelled in favour of Vienna Airport.

 In January 2017, the removal of Basel/Mulhouse from Air Berlin and its Swiss subsidiary Belair's route networks was announced.